Security Service Division

-Security Service Division was a division of the Ministry of Home Affairs of Bangladesh and responsible for agencies under the ministry that are not involved in law enforcement.
+Security Service Division was a division of the Ministry of Home Affairs of Bangladesh which was responsible for agencies under the ministry not involved in law enforcement.

 History

 The government of Bangladesh decided to split the Ministry of Home Affairs into two different divisions, the Security Service Division and the Public Security Division on 1 June 2016.
-On 20 January 2017, the Government issued the official gazette on the split of the Ministry and the formation of the two divisions.
+On 20 January 2017, the government issued the official gazette on the split of the Ministry and the formation of the two divisions.
 The two divisions were merged again in 2025.